argonjs/generator-argon/README.md

   yo argon
   ```

-The project is set up with an index.html file at the top level, that uses SystemJS to load the application's Javascript from src/app.js.
+The project is set up with an index.html file at the top level, that uses SystemJS / jspm to load the application's Javascript from src/app.js.

   ```sh
   gulp dev